MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 (If you're trying to share a file or folder, see [Share OneDrive files and folders](https://support.office.com/article/9fcc2f7d-de0c-4cec-93b0-a82024800c07) or [Share SharePoint files or folders in Microsoft 365](https://support.office.com/article/1fe37332-0f9a-4719-970e-d2578da4941c).)

 > [!NOTE]
-> External sharing is turned on by default for your entire SharePoint environment and the sites in it.
+> External sharing is turned on by default for your entire SharePoint and OneDrive environment.
 You may want to [turn it off globally](turn-external-sharing-on-or-off.md) before people start using sites or until you know exactly how you want to use the feature.

 ## How the external sharing settings work

 SharePoint has external sharing settings at both the organization level and the site level (previously called the "site collection" level).
 To allow external sharing on any site, you must allow it at the organization level.
 You can then restrict external sharing for other sites.
 If a site's external sharing option and the organization-level sharing option don't match, the most restrictive value will always be applied.
+OneDrive sharing settings can be the same as or more restrictive than the SharePoint settings.

 Whichever option you choose at the organization or site level, the more restrictive functionality is still available.
-For example, if you choose to allow unauthenticated sharing using "Anyone" links (previously called "shareable" links or "anonymous access" links), users can still share with guests, who sign in, and with internal users.
+For example, if you choose to allow unauthenticated sharing using "Anyone" links, users can still share with guests, who sign in, and with internal users.

 > [!IMPORTANT]
 > Even if your organization-level setting allows external sharing, not all new sites allow it by default.
 The default sharing setting for Microsoft 365 group-connected team sites is "New and existing guests."
 The default for communication sites and classic sites is "Only people in your organization."

 **Security and privacy**

 If you have confidential information that should never be shared externally, we recommend storing the information in a site that has external sharing turned off.
 Create additional sites as needed to use for external sharing.
 This helps you to manage security risk by preventing external access to sensitive information.